d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 - clean up of code and some bugfixes
 - configuration is available by shortcut `⌘,` (Preferences)
 - built by last release of Xcode 10.2
+- removed code for snapshots (due to stock version of rsync in macOS)

 ## Version 1.0.1